Clinical-Genomics/fusion-report/docs/score.md

-# Scoring fusion
+# Scoring fusion with the fusion indication index

 One disadvantage of the tools is that they tend to report false positive results.
 Not all fusion tools provide estimated score for a fusion.
 The only way how to correctly verify a fusion is biologically (RT-qPCR …).

-**fusion-report** uses weighted approach of assigning weights to tools and databases.
+**fusion-report** uses a weighted approach of assigning weights to tools and databases.
 By default, each tool is assigned the same weight.
-This is because each tool uses different approach of discovering fusions and report different results, for example FusionCatcher will work best on somatic samples.
+This is because each tool uses different approach of discovering fusions and report different results.

 You can customize weight of individual tool by specific parameter `<tool-name>_weight 30`.
 The sum of the weights has to be 100!